GSA/piv-guides/pages/locally-trusted-ocsp.md

 	net stop certsvc
 	net start certsvc

-If this CA is dedicated to issuing OCSP responder certificates, you may also wish to disable the CDP and AIA extensions inside the Certification Authority MMC Snap-In.
+If this CA is dedicated to issuing OCSP Responder certificates, you may also wish to disable the CDP and AIA extensions inside the Certification Authority MMC Snap-In.
 Simply uncheck the "Include in the CDP/AIA extension of issued certificates" boxes for each URL in the Extensions tab.
 These extensions are not needed by the OCSP clients and removal improves efficiency.